 “Then there’s just one problem,” Triton responds.
 “How much I’m going to miss her.”
 And he bestows her with her own pair of legs to do with as she pleases, and lets her go.

 I love the ending.
 It’s as layered as an onion.
 Our villain, Ursula, has been run through with the jagged, phallic end of a broken down ship, and sinks to the bottom of the sea.
+The very ship, in fact, in which Ariel first made her appearance in the film searching for treasure and fending off a shark.
 Don’t think I need to unpack the metaphor there.
-(I also just realized, in writing this, why there were so many phallic Easter eggs in the movie, like on the poster and at the wedding scene.
+(I also just realized, in writing this, why there were so many phallic Easter eggs in the movie, like on the poster and the priest at the wedding scene.
+There’s an actual penis that makes up a spire in Triton’s castle, and one of his daughters has a phallus for a hairdo.
 These were legendary in the 90s.
 Funny, makes so much sense now.
 But I digress).
 Ariel runs off and marries her prince.
 Who knows if she ever found out what fire was.
 Or why it burns.
-I imagine maybe not.
+Maybe not.
 I imagine that if Ursula had survived, she’d shake her head at Ariel, watching her trade one patriarchy for another, and sing in her divinely gravelly voice, “Good luck.”

 I’m just going to say it.
 My generation of women has at times felt hamstrung by the rigid demands and definitions of second-wave feminism.
 We were Ariel, trapped between two worlds which Triton and Ursula represent.
 So maybe Ursula was also a victim of Triton’s Sea.
 And maybe Ursula helped get her out for her own reasons.
 Maybe it was messy, and misguided, and manipulative.
 But she’s out.
 She found her voice, and now at least Ariel’s got a chance.
 At least she gets to choose.
 And that, my friends, is how The Little Mermaid raised a generation of third-wave feminists.